ZhiyuanYao93/Spring-Stock-App/README.md

 Each user has his/her own account, which needs to be created with a username and password.
 After logging in, user can add a stock by typing in its symbol.
 The symbol will be validated.
 If no such symbol exists, user needs to re-enter.
 If symbol passes validation, user will see the new stock displayed in user's homepage.

+The stock price is freshly fetched from data source.

+I do not gurantee the degree of delay, because I solely rely on the returned data.

 Please note that the stock name will be checked and updated each time new data is fetched back.

 I assume that a company's stock symbol would not change for a long time but the company's own business name could change.